Taha-Firoz/flutter-elinux/Support-status.md

 ## Supported platforms
-This software supports x64 and Arm64 (aarch64, ARMv8) architectures on Linux which supports either Wayland backend or DRM backend.
+The flutter for eLinux (this software) supports x64 and Arm64 (aarch64, ARMv8) architectures on Linux which supports either Wayland backend or DRM backend.
+There is the option for X11 backend, but it is **out of support** on real Arm64 devices because it is just for debugging on Linux desktop when developers create and debug their Flutter apps.

 ## Tested devices
 | Board / SoC | Vendor | OS / BSP | Backend | Status |